 Product testing has been every mass-produced brand’s key quality indicator for decades.

-This is done to make sure that whatever product you’re using is up to code with legislation when it comes to advertised standards.
+This ensures that whatever product you’re using is up to code with legislation regarding advertised standards.

-Product testing also aims to educate the consumer about the intended purposes of the product and whether or not it’s suitable for their needs.
+Product testing also aims to educate consumers about the product’s intended purposes and whether it suits their needs.

 Free product testing infographic

-Product testing can happen at a number of different stages.
+Product testing can happen at several different stages.
 Image credit: Twentify

-In addition to ensuring that all quality and safety standards are met, product testing involves ironing out bugs and problems, as well as figuring out ways to boost cost-effectiveness.
+In addition to ensuring that all quality and safety standards are met, product testing involves ironing out bugs and problems and figuring out ways to boost cost-effectiveness.

-Major brands using free product testing and putting their product out there not only allows for much larger sample size and data pool to process.
+Major brands using free product testing and putting their product out there not only allow for a much larger sample size and data pool to process.
 It also allows for more varied and useful user feedback and stress testing.

-Product testing is usually carried out by a group of consumers, who are invited to take part.
-They will be given the product and then will test it for it’s desired purpose and give their feedback.
+Product testing is usually done by a group of consumers invited to participate.
+They will be given the product and then will test it for its desired purpose and give their feedback.

 Free Product Testing for Brands

-Free product testing is a very cost effective option for many smaller companies.
-Brands may choose to engage consumers directly, or through a dedicated market research agency.
+Free product testing is a very cost-effective option for many smaller companies.
+Brands may engage consumers directly or through a dedicated market research agency.
 Even outsourcing free product testing is relatively inexpensive.

 Typically, all you pay a market research company to do is find and organise your test subjects.